Splitting hairs with transcendental entire functions: Cantor bouquets and the class

-\begin{observation} Let $g\in \B$ be of disjoint type such that $J(f)$ is a Cantor bouquet.
-It follows from results in \cite{lasse_arclike} that each hair $\eta$ of $J(f)$ is a dynamic ray together with its endpoint, and $f\vert_\eta$ is a bijection to another hair, see \cite[Proposition 3.3]{mio_newCB}.
-Suppose that $\Addr(g)$ has been defined with respect to some alphabet of fundamental domains $\{F_i\}_{i\in I}.$ For each $\s=F_0 F_1 F_2\dots \in \Addr(g)$ and $n\in \N_{\geq 1}$, we denote
+\begin{observation} Let $g\in \B$ be of disjoint type such that $J(g)$ is a Cantor bouquet.
+It follows from \cite[Theorem 5.8]{lasse_arclike} that each hair $\eta$ of $J(g)$ is a dynamic ray together with its endpoint and that $g\vert_\eta$ is a bijection to another hair.
+Thus, each hair of $J(f)$ but at most its endpoint belongs to $I(f)$; see \cite[Proposition~4]{mio_newCB} for details. \end{observation}